n1tehawk/papertiger/Readme.txt

   papertiger client bitness) version downloaded from
 	http://www.imagemagick.org/script/binary-releases.php in client directory or
 	in path
+- compilation without imagemagick is possible (see source code for compiler define) but the program will be much slower
 - copy tigerclient.ini.template to tigerclient.ini and edit settings to match your environment